SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 cyclic prefix removal) are considered.

-Tensor of discrete complex-baseband channel impulse responses
+:param h_t: Tensor of discrete complex-baseband channel impulse responses,

-Resource grid
+:param rg: Resource grid

-Smallest time-lag for the discrete complex baseband
+:param l_min: Smallest time-lag for the discrete complex baseband

 channel impulse response (:math:`L_{\text{min}}`)

-Tensor of discrete complex-baseband channel frequency responses
+Tensor of discrete complex-baseband channel frequency responses.

 Note that the result of this function is generally different from the